COVID-19 Vaccination

 2.)
 The pandemic is not going to end anytime soon without action.

-There have been reports of myocarditis and pericarditis (inflammation of the heart muscle and the heart lining respectively) following the mRNA vaccines in the adolescent/young adult population, affecting mostly males.
-Currently it is not clear if this was a result of the vaccine as myocarditis and pericarditis typically happen as a result of various virial infections (including the adenovirus which causes the common cold).
-The CDC is currently investigating the cause and it is being monitored so the exact number of cases is currently unknown.
-It is also important to mention that cases of myocarditis and pericarditis are estimated to occur much more often in cases of covid 19 than in post vaccine (Daniels et al, 2021).
+There have been reports of myocarditis and pericarditis (inflammation of the heart muscle and the heart lining, respectively) following the mRNA vaccines in the adolescent/young adult population, affecting mostly males.
+Currently, it is not clear if this was a result of the vaccine, as myocarditis and pericarditis typically happen as a result of various viral infections (including the adenovirus, which causes the common cold).
+The CDC is currently investigating the cause, and it is being monitored, so the exact number of cases is currently unknown.
+It is also important to mention that cases of myocarditis and pericarditis are estimated to occur much more often in cases of COVID-19 than in post-vaccine (Daniels et al, 2021).
 Additionally, these conditions are generally managed through outpatient treatment and rarely require hospitalization.
+The majority of the side effects are mild and due to the body’s immune response, like headaches and fatigue, as well as a sore arm from the injection into the muscle.

 I hope these points explain my thought process.
-After much investigation and research, I based my decision using mathematical probabilities to quantify the risks.
-From the data I collected, the chance of a severe adverse effect from the vaccine was less than 1%, the chance of coming into contact with Covid throughout my lifetime was estimated to be high, and the chance of developing severe symptoms from Covid varied by age group and personal health profile, however, the numbers were significantly higher than 1% for ALL age groups.
+After much investigation and research, I based my decision using statistical probabilities to quantify the risks.
+From the data I collected, the chance of a severe adverse effect from the vaccine was less than 1%, the chance of coming into contact with SARS-CoV-2 throughout my lifetime was estimated to be high, and the chance of developing severe symptoms from Covid-19 varied by age group and personal health profile, however, the numbers were significantly higher than 1% for ALL age groups.
 As an added bonus to protecting myself, I am also protecting my family, my community and leaving this world safer for future generations.

 Some additional concerns that I have been asked about are as follows:

-THE VACCINE WAS DEVELOPED TOO QUICKLY, CAN WE REALLY BE SURE THAT IT IS SAFE:
+THE VACCINE WAS DEVELOPED TOO QUICKLY.
+CAN WE REALLY BE SURE THAT IT IS SAFE?

-WHAT IF THERE ARE LONG TERM SIDE EFFECTS OF THE VACCINE THAT WE DO NOT YET KNOW ABOUT:
+WHAT IF THERE ARE LONG-TERM SIDE EFFECTS OF THE VACCINE THAT WE DO NOT YET KNOW ABOUT?

 REFERENCES